-Application for appointment of a guardian and related motions and notices shall be "(a) served on the respondent, respondent or guardian ad litem, respondent's counsel or guardian ad litem, counsel, other parties of record, and such other persons as the clerk shall direct."
+"(a) Application for appointment of a guardian and related motions and notices shall be served on the respondent, respondent or guardian ad litem, respondent's counsel or guardian ad litem, counsel, other parties of record, and such other persons as the clerk shall direct."

-SECTION 14.
-On or before October 1, 2010, the Office of Indigent Defense Services shall adopt and implement rules governing the appointment, discharge, and compensation of attorneys appointed to represent respondents under Chapter 35A of the General Statutes in accordance with G.S.
+14 17 Services shall adopt and implement rules governing the appointment, discharge, and compensation of attorneys appointed to represent respondents under Chapter 35A of the General Statutes in accordance with G.S.
 35A-1107.1, as enacted in Section 3 of this act.
+SECTION 15.
+There is appropriated from the General Fund to the Judicial